-Doc holds the Bachelor’s Degree in Music Education with Performer’s Certificate from the State University of New York College at Fredonia, the Master of Music in Tuba Performance and Doctor of Music in Brass Pedagogy from the Indiana University Jacob’s School of Music.
+Doc holds a Bachelor’s Degree in Music Education with a Performer’s Certificate from the State University of New York College at Fredonia, a Master of Music in Tuba Performance and a Doctor of Music in Brass Pedagogy from the Indiana University Jacobs School of Music.
 He is a member of Phi Mu Alpha, Phi Kappa Lamda, the College Band Directors National Association and the International Tuba and Euphonium Association.
 His primary teachers are Don Burke, Russel Mikkelson, Rudy Emilson, Harvey Phillips and Daniel Perantoni.

 When not teaching and traveling, Doc loves spending time with his family.
-He is married to his lovely bride, April Stewart Stratton, and together they raise four children, Connor, Lillian, Camden, and Parker.
-The family resides in Bourbonnais, Illinois.
+He is married to his lovely bride, April Stewart Stratton, and together they raise four children, Connor, Lillian, Camden and Parker.
+The family resides in Bourbonnais, Ill.